 Mexico then pushes the migrants further south.
 Mexico denies that it leaves migrants to fend for themselves, saying it coordinates with their home governments.

-Migrants have also been left stranded in similarly makeshift conditions in the Sahara, after being expelled without warning from detention centers in Algeria and Libya.
-The expulsions aren’t new but have risen sharply as borders closed with the coronavirus.
+Migrants have also been left stranded in similarly makeshift conditions in the Sahara Desert, after being expelled from Algeria and Libya.

-Groups of dozens are walking 10 to 15 kilometers (6 to 10 miles) through the desert from a desolate no-man’s-land called Point Zero to the dusty frontier village of Assamaka in neighboring Niger.
-There, new arrivals must remain in makeshift quarantine for 14 days.
-After the quarantine, those from Niger can go home but foreigners are taken to U.N. transit centers in Niger, where they are stuck because air travel is suspended in and out of the country.
+Groups of dozens are walking 10 to 15 kilometers (6 to 10 miles) through the desert from a no-man’s-land called Point Zero to the dusty frontier village of Assamaka in neighboring Niger.
+There, new arrivals remain in makeshift quarantine for 14 days.

 In Libya, the migrant detention center in Kufra expelled nearly 900 men and women from April 11 to 15, taking them by truck or bus across hundreds of miles of sand and leaving them either in a remote town in Chad or at a Sahara border post in Sudan, according to Lt.
 Mohamed Ali al-Fadil, the center’s director.
 Hundreds more came the following week.

-Al-Fadil said the center is expediting operations, “deporting more people faster than ever before.”
-He said the expulsions are an attempt to shield migrants from the coronavirus, including those at the shelter.
-It’s not clear if there have been any virus outbreaks at the shelter.
-Libya, which is embroiled in internal warfare, has limited testing capacity.
+Al-Fadil said the center is “deporting more people faster than ever before.”
+He said the expulsions are an attempt to shield migrants from the coronavirus.

 Yet the large groups of migrants forced out are in danger not only of the coronavirus but of midday temperatures that can rise to 50 degrees Celsius (120 degrees Fahrenheit) this time of year.